-Encouraging more women to get into STEM has been one of the hottest topics over the last few years as these are traditionally thought of as roles occupied by men.
-But one profession that we don’t hear as much about is getting more women into sales.
-Females are as equally underrepresented in this field as in STEM due to a number of reasons.
-Beth Williams, is a successful Account Manager at ANS working within the Higher Education sector.
-We sat down to talk about tech sales getting a woman’s touch
+Encouraging more women to get into STEM has been a hot topic recently, but one profession that we don’t hear as much about is getting more women into sales.
+Females are as equally underrepresented in this field as in STEM, due to a number of reasons.
+Beth Williams, is a successful Senior Account Manager at ANS working within the Higher Education sector, we sat down to talk about tech sales getting a woman’s touch.

 How did you get into sales, Beth?